23 Writing Tips For Bloggers Who Think They Can’t Write!

 15) Talk directly to the reader

-Use words such as “you,” “we,” and “I” to make it clear that you are talking to the reader.
+Use words such as “you,” “we,” and “I” to clarify that you are talking to the reader.

 Readers will be more attentive when you’re talking directly to them about their issues.

-Remember, if it is boring for you, it will be boring for your reader!
+Remember, if it is boring for you, it will bore your reader!

 16) Edit it again!

-Writing is getting easier, but it is still very much work.
+Writing is getting easier, but it is still hard work.

-With each edit I usually remove words, even sometimes entire paragraphs!
+With each edit I remove words, sometimes entire paragraphs!

-The point of every edit is to make it easier and easier for your reader to read.
+Every edit should make it easier for your reader to understand.

 17) Writing Tips For Bloggers – Use Lists and Graphics